Identifying Lab-Grown Diamonds

 Natural diamond crystals formed millions—sometimes billions—of years ago deep in the earth, at depths of 100 miles (160 km) or more, and were brought up to the surface much later by explosive volcanic eruptions.
 These eruptions formed narrow vertical pipes of an igneous rock called kimberlite.
 Kimberlite pipes are mined to recover the diamonds, and the ore is mechanically broken down to free the crystals.
 The amount of diamond in kimberlite is very low—perhaps one part per million—so miners must process large amounts of ore to recover the diamonds.

 Natural diamonds grow under a range of temperature and pressure conditions.
 The temperatures are higher than those used to grow synthetic diamonds.
 At high temperatures, diamonds grow as octahedral crystals, but in the lower temperatures of the laboratory, they grow as crystals with both octahedral and cubic faces.
-The great age of natural diamonds means that the nitrogen impurities in most diamonds have had time to aggregate into pairs or clusters, making the vast majority—over 95 percent—type Ia.
+The great age of natural diamonds means that the nitrogen impurities in most diamonds have had time to aggregate into pairs or clusters, making the vast majority—over 95 per cent—type Ia.

 Synthetic diamonds are grown over a very short time—several weeks to one month or more—under conditions different from natural diamond formation deep in the earth.
 Because of the very short growth period, the shape of a synthetic diamond crystal is very different from that of a natural diamond.

 Scientists first grew synthetic diamonds in the mid-1950s as tiny crystals.
-Production of larger crystals suitable for jewelry use began in the mid-1990s and continues today, with more companies becoming involved with diamond growth.
-Synthetic diamonds are grown in several countries for both jewelry and industrial applications—which may be the more important use for the material (Large Colorless HPHT Synthetic Gem Diamonds from China, Gem News International, Gems & Gemology, Spring 2016, Vol. 52, No. 1).
+Production of larger crystals suitable for jewellery use began in the mid-1990s and continues today, with more companies becoming involved with diamond growth.
+Synthetic diamonds are grown in several countries for both jewellery and industrial applications—which may be the more important use for the material (Large Colorless HPHT Synthetic Gem Diamonds from China, Gem News International, Gems & Gemology, Spring 2016, Vol. 52, No. 1).

 In both methods a diamond crystal or plate is used as a seed to initiate growth.